Back to all Project Ideas / Reduce Water Use

-- Find out in advance the last time any of the fixtures may have been updated and whether or not any efficiency measures have been taken to use less water.
-Request a tour to walk through the building with a custodial staff member.
+- Find out in advance the last time fixtures have been updated and whether or not any efficiency measures had been taken to use less water.

-- Use a water audit worksheet like the one from Eco Schools to calculate your school’s current water usage.
+- Use Eco Schools’ water audit worksheet to calculate your school’s current water usage.

-- Check the Green Strides portal from the Department of Education’s Green Ribbon Schools program for updated resources from federal agencies and partners.
+- Check the Green Strides resource directory for updated program resources from federal agencies and partners.

-- Learn more about water and climate change around the world through the UN’s World Water Day.
+- Learn more about water and climate change around the world through the United Nation’s World Water Day.